Level8Broccoli/elm-app/README.md

 elm reactor
 ```

 And Elm will start a server on which you can try out the Elm code directly.
-Navigate to `http://localhost:8000/src/Counter.elm` to play with the Counter example.
+Navigate to the Elm file to display the HTML example or play with the Counter.

 ## Web App example